JohnAyeni/LapysJS/README.md

 </p>

 # Quick Start
-Several quick start options are available:
+The following quick start ptions are available:
 - Clone or download the source files from GitHub.

 # Status